vogelca/define/README.md

 In the above example, the command-line options `-pe` instruct the output to include phonetic descriptions and usage examples for the different parts of speech.
+By default, only the definitions are included.
 To obtain a complete list of such options, type `define --help`.